 Arts and events grants

-The Community Arts and Events Fund aims to support a variety of creative arts, events and cultural projects which contribute to a vibrant, active and connected City, providing opportunities for communities to engage, connect and celebrate our unique lifestyle and places.
+The Community Arts and Events Fund aims to support a variety of creative arts, events and cultural projects which contribute to a vibrant, active and connected City, providing opportunities for communities to celebrate our unique lifestyle and places.

 - Vibrant spaces and places